 The scientific advice is drawn up by the International Council for Exploration of the Sea (ICES).
-The advice is given for a three-year period and is evaluated annually at the end of March by the ICES working group WGNAS3.
+The advice is given for a three-year period and is evaluated annually at the end of March by the ICES working group WGNAS.
 The working group collects and evaluates data from salmon stocks throughout the North Atlantic.

-ICES divide the advice on Atlantic salmon into three main areas: Northeast Atlantic (NEAC), North America (NAC) and West Greenland (WGC).
+ICES divides the advice into three main areas: Northeast Atlantic (NEAC), North America (NAC) and West Greenland (WGC).
+East Greenland is covered by NAC.
 The advice or evaluation of the latest advice is presented each year to all NASCO contracting parties.